gebaltso/SDFD/README.md

 ```

 ## Acknowledgments
-This research was supported by the EU Horizon Europe projects MAMMOth
+This research was supported by the EU Horizon Europe project MAMMOth
 (Grant Agreement 101070285).